yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 Nintendo Switch games bundle their own individual GPU driver with each game.
 This is done to increase compatibility, you don't need to update every console in the world if a driver version has an issue.

-For unknown reasons, either the `Hovercraft` emulator or the bundled GPU driver reports Vertex Buffers that are simply too big, especially when compared to what the game actually uses.
+For unknown reasons, either the `Hovercraft` emulator or the bundled GPU driver reports Vertex Buffers that are simply too large, especially when compared to what the game actually uses.
-It could be an issue in the included emulator, or just a driver bug, we can't know, but we need to work around this problem.
+Whether it's an issue in the included emulator or just a driver bug, we can't know for certain, but we do need to work around this problem.

 {{< imgs
-	"./vb.png| "
+	"./vb.png| Erroneous Vertex Buffer size diagram"
   >}}

 So, instead of using the insane reported buffer size, byte[] says NO! and {{< gh-hovercard "8205" "uses the backing memory size" >}} instead.